Complete Recipe Schema Markup Guide 2026: Real Implementation Example

 URL: search.google.com/test/rich-results

 Testing Strategy: Test both the full page URL and the raw schema code.
-Sometimes issues only appear in one view.
+Some issues only surface in one view.
+Run both every time.

 2. Schema Markup Validator